HydroModPy/HydroModPy/docs/source/capability_gallery/cases/nancon_transient_nwt.rst

 Next Steps
 ----------

-- Read :doc:`the real-basin reading guide </getting_started/read-real-basin-run>` for a stricter interpretation order across committed basin-result pages.
+- Read :doc:`the results-pages reading guide </user_guide/concepts/reading-results-pages>` for a stricter interpretation order across committed basin-result pages.
 - Read :doc:`the Nancon scientific worked case </theory/solvers/worked-modflow-case-nancon-transient-nwt-etp-evt>` if you want the exact `ETP -> EVT` package path and the MODFLOW-NWT option rationale behind this run.

 Reproduce